kabircse/resources/Cheat_Sheet/Programming/git.md

       "
     ```

-  9. Search a deleted file in commit history:
+  9. Search a deleted file in the commit history:
       ```git log --all **/test.php*```

   10. Search deleted files in commits history